4 Capability Framework Examples and How They’re Used in Organizational Strategy

 - Career planning.

-However, both utilise cumulative levels of competency as a definitive measure of performance, regardless of the parameters for measurement.
-This allows for defined capabilities to more freely mapped to job roles across departments, and ensures there is enough context for the framework to be used by all stakeholders.
+However, both utilize cumulative levels of proficiency as a definitive measure of performance, regardless of the parameters for measurement.
+This allows for defined capabilities to be more freely mapped to job roles across departments, and ensures there is enough context for the framework to be used by all stakeholders.

 Key takeaways

-It could be argued that the public sector makes their frameworks as workforce tool, placing a heavy emphasis on career planning and development, while enterprise capability frameworks focus on defining strategic drivers.
-We’re not going to tell you one approach is better than the other—rather, that a blended one is the best way forward.
+It could be argued that the public sector makes its frameworks as a workforce tool, placing a heavy emphasis on career planning and development, while enterprise capability frameworks focus on defining strategic drivers.
+We’re not going to tell you one approach is better than the other—actually, it’s our purview that blended approach is the best way forward.

 That gives you a few takeaways to carry with you when developing your own framework.